-The Old Pottery is set within the Lake District National Park, this super cottage for three is perfect for a couple or a small family, offering easy access to the lakes, fells and the rugged coastline of the South Lakes Peninsular.
-Set in the small village of Lindale, The Old Pottery is the lower section of a traditional bank-built stone building, which originally formed part of a 17th.C water mill.
+The Old Pottery is set within the Lake District National Park and UNESCO World Heritage site, this super property is perfect for a couple or a small family.
+Offering easy access to the lakes, fells and the rugged coastline of the South Lakes Peninsular.
+Set in the small village of Lindale, The Old Pottery is a traditional bank-built stone building, which originally formed part of a 17th.C water mill.
 Most of the mill is long gone, however the beck with its narrow dam that powered the mill wheel is just a stone's throw from the cottage.
 Just 2 minutes' walk away is The Royal Oak serving local produce and where booking is usually advisable.

 Accommodation in Detail

 Steps from the gravelled driveway lead to the garden, where there is patio furniture.
 The porch leads to the entrance door which opens into the open plan sitting room / kitchen / diner with dual aspect windows.
 Some of he original oak beams add true character.
 A comfortable leather suite is arranged around the smart TV and the cosy gas coal fire.
 The fitted kitchen is well equipped with kitchen roll, washing up liquid, tin foil, cling film, bin liners, laundry pods, sandwich bags etc.

 COVID - maintaining stay safe guidelines plus after cleaning the property is antiviral fogged

 1 Super king double bedroom with Egyptian cotton bedding

 Duvets / Pillows / Linens ( COVID - All removed and laundered )

 Full bed linen & towels (bath sheets, hand towels, bath mat, tea towels, kitchen towels, dishcloths)

 1 Bathroom with bath & overhead shower, hand basin, WC and illuminated mirror with shaver socket